 – Panel saw, drill press, table saw, CNC router located upstairs

 – Lincoln arc welder

-– An assortment of hand and power tools
+– Tool cabinet with an assortment of hand and power tools

-– The SpaceLab, an exhibition and installation space located in the Ceramics area.
+– The SpaceLab, an exhibition and installation space located down the hall from the Ceramics area.
 More about the SpaceLab at http://spacelabproject.com/

 MFA degree required.
 An active current professional practice and exhibition record is also required.

 The ideal candidate will have a strong foundation in ceramic methods of construction, varied conceptual approaches available to the ceramic artist, and be available to help manage the IUS ceramics studio.
-Preference will be given to candidates who are also versed in interdisciplinary approaches and have a broad understanding of new approaches to art making.
+Preference will be given to candidates have a broad understanding of new approaches to art making.

 – artist statement